jclem/rest-model/README.md

 `RestModel` is a library for interacting with a REST API in Ember.
-It aims to remain as simple as possible, but the ultimate goal will be to gracefully handle issues like caching and deleted records without requiring methods like side-loaded or side-deleted data in API responses.
+It aims to remain as simple as possible, but the ultimate goal will be to gracefully handle issues like caching, ranges, and deleted records without requiring methods like side-loaded or side-deleted data in API responses.
 It is mega-WIP.

 `RestModel` is built around URLs.
 If a model's URL is set to `/foos/:foo_id/bars`,